isomerpages/mlaw-rom/index.md

 layout: homepage
 title: Ministry of Law - Registry of Moneylenders
 permalink: /
-notification: Advisory on Scam Calls Impersonating as Officers from the MinLaw, CBS or MLCB, <a href="/advisory-on-scam-calls-impersonating-as-officers-from-the-ministry-of-law-cbs-or-the-mlcb/">Click here</a> for more info.
+notification: Government officials will <b>NEVER</b> ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
+For more information, visit www.scamshield.gov.sg<br><br>Advisory on Scam Calls Impersonating as Officers from the MinLaw, CBS or MLCB, <a href="/advisory-on-scam-calls-impersonating-as-officers-from-the-ministry-of-law-cbs-or-the-mlcb/">Click here</a> for more info.
 sections: